Is recovery from a chronic spinal cord injury possible?

 Living with chronic SCI definitely can require a lot of changes.
 Your body may not function exactly like it used to, but that doesn’t mean you cannot improve.

-Many SCI patients improve their mobility with consistent movement and intensive physical therapy.
+Many patients improve their mobility with consistent movement and intensive physical therapy after SCI.
 The more you practice, the more neural stimulation occurs.

 Hopefully, this article helped you understand that recovery during the chronic stage of SCI is possible.
 Good luck!